Our Recent Work

 September 9, 2024 FJI has reached a settlement with Columbia County, resolving its lawsuit against the ordinance which prohibited solicitation and loitering on county property with a building.
 The ordinance had prevented the plaintiff Cosac Foundation from distributing its magazine the Homeless Voice and requesting donations in front of the

-FJI and SPLC Challenge $500,000 Lien Imposed by Florida Department of Corrections Against Incarcerated Man
+FJI and SPLC Challenge $500,000 Florida DOC Lien Against Incarcerated Man Beaten Blind

 PASCO COUNTY, Fla. – In a motion filed last week, Jason Baez challenged a $547,850 lien imposed by the Florida Department of Corrections (FDC) in July 2024 after he settled a lawsuit against FDC officers who beat him so severely that he lost an eye.
 If this lien is allowed